Understanding Cocaine and Crack

 Cocaine is a stimulant.
 Its effects appear almost immediately after a single dose

 and disappear within a few minutes to less than an hour.
-The drug usually makes the
+The drug often makes the

 user feel happy, excited, energetic, talkative, and mentally alert.
-It also can temporarily
+It also can briefly

 decrease the need for food and sleep.
 The short-term effects also include increased

-heart rate and blood pressure, constricted blood vessels, increased temperature, and
+heart rate and blood pressure, narrowed or constricted blood vessels, increased temperature,

 The health consequences of long-term cocaine abuse include disturbances in heart rhythm,